Academic Catalog

 ENVS 49500 Internship: Environmental Studies (NLA)

 Permits students to explore environmental studies through a variety of work experiences.
 Students are expected to submit, as part of their course obligations, a thorough written evaluative report based on their experiences.
 Internships may be taken at national, state, and local levels, and in London under the auspices of the Ithaca College London Center.
 Prerequisites: Permission of instructor; completion of three-quarters of an environmental studies major or minor.
-1-(F-S,Y)
+1-12 credits.
+(F-S,Y)

 1-12 Credits